 “I did the show and I think they went on right after me and it was like the whole parachute thing took so long,” Hagar chuckles.
 “It was like, ‘Man, what is going on?
 Where are these guys?’
 I’m sitting there and I wanted to see them, you know?
-So I’m waiting and I’m not feeling good, I’m sitting in my dressing room and when they get there, I remember seeing Alex [Van Halen] sitting out in front of his trailer getting his feet wrapped -- I don’t know why he was getting his feet wrapped -- and Mikey [Michael Anthony].
-I didn’t see [David Lee] Roth -- he wasn’t around.
-But Eddie comes running over to my trailer in his freakin’ parachute thing, you know, they didn’t really parachute in, they were like in the back of a f---in’ van laying down while some road guys did it and they come jumping out.
+So I’m waiting and I’m not feeling good, I’m sitting in my dressing room and when they get there, I remember seeing Alex [Van Halen] sitting out in front of his trailer getting his feet wrapped – I don’t know why he was getting his feet wrapped – and Mikey [Michael Anthony].
+I didn’t see [David Lee] Roth.
+He wasn’t around.
+But Eddie comes running over to my trailer in his freakin’ parachute thing, you know, they didn’t really parachute in, they were like in the back of a fuckin’ van laying down while some road guys did it and they come jumping out.
 It’s pretty funny.
 Actually, it’s a good trick, you know?”

 “He [was] shaking my hand, ‘Oh, Sammy, man.
 I’m a big fan, you know, Montrose, we used to play ‘Make It Last’ and ‘Rock Candy’’ and all of this stuff and he goes, “Man, I’m a huge fan.”
 He’s standing there giving me all of this love and I was just like, “Wow, what a really great guy.”
 He turns around and Dave was walking by with somebody else and he goes, ‘Hey Dave, hey look, it’s Sammy Hagar, man.
 Wow, look!
 C’mon!
 And Dave just goes, ‘Oh, hey,’ and he keeps walking!
 It was classic.
 You know, it just goes to show that some things never change."

 Like many people at that time, Hagar was fascinated by the skills of the future guitar legend.
 “I played guitar,” he points out.
-“I wasn’t just a singer -- I played guitar and that f---er brought some new s--- to the table and I was impressed with it and I definitely wanted to see him and meet him.”
+“I wasn’t just a singer – I played guitar and that fucker brought some new shit to the table and I was impressed with it and I definitely wanted to see him and meet him.”

-The Anaheim meeting delivered the goods that he was looking for and the two would continue to cross paths and share conversations -- with Van Halen heaping more enthusiastic praise on Hagar’s past work.“The next time that I met him, he tells me, ‘I was at the Starwood when you played with Paul Kossoff, man,” he remembers.
-“I used to go into my hairdresser -- I took a picture of you and said ‘I want my hair like that!’
-He gave me all of this s---, you know, really cool stuff -- so they were definitely Montrose freaks.
+The Anaheim meeting delivered the goods that he was looking for and the two would continue to cross paths and share conversations – with Van Halen heaping more enthusiastic praise on Hagar’s past work.“The next time that I met him, he tells me, ‘I was at the Starwood when you played with Paul Kossoff, man,” he remembers.
+“I used to go into my hairdresser: I took a picture of you and said ‘I want my hair like that!’
+He gave me all of this shit, you know, really cool stuff.
+So, they were definitely Montrose freaks.
 I’m sure that somebody in that band probably wouldn’t ever admit it, but you know, they used to sing Montrose songs.”